Mukojima Hyakkaen Garden

 Admission: 150 Yen

-Take the Tobu Isesaki Line and get off at Higashi Mukojima station.
-It is a 8 minute walk from the station.
+From Tobu Asakusa station, take the Skytree Line and get off at Higashi Mukojima station.
+It is a 8-minute walk from the station.